The top priority for any retail business is to maximize its revenue generation.

 Push notification is an excellent tool to engage and retain the users.
 They are small clickable messages that appear on the device screen and are intended to lure the customers back to the website.

-Initially introduced via mobile apps, push notifications have recently found their way through the web-browsers as well, and are called as web-push or browser-push notifications.
+Initially introduced via mobile apps, push notifications have recently found their way through the web-browsers as well, and are called as web-push or browser push notifications for ecommerce.

 They are supported by browsers like Chrome, Firefox, Safari etc. and can be accessed through mobiles, tablets and desktops.
 This means that the retailers have a wider scope of reaching out to their users across all channels.